nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/><br/>
 <a name="launchnow"></a>
 #### Launch bookmarks of current lesson: `launch now` (Xing Rong)
-You can launches the bookmarks of a current lesson slot in your timetable.
+You can launch the bookmarks of a current lesson slot in your timetable.
 The time depends on the system time of your machine with an additional 5 minutes of buffer, allowing you to launch your zoom session ahead of time.

 ```